SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ### How does exploratory testing compare with scripted approaches to testing?

-However you currently perform testing within your team, your approach will belong somewhere on a continuum from a purely scripted form of testing to a fully exploratory form of testing:
+No matter how you currently perform testing within your team, your approach will belong somewhere on a continuum from a purely scripted form of testing to a fully exploratory form of testing:

 ![Figure: The continuum from pure scripted to full exploratory testing](continuum.jpg)